 Ensure your mailing address is up-to-date.
 Accurate contact information will ensure that final pay advices and tax receipts are directed to your correct address after departure.
 To verify and update your personal information, including home address and phone number:

 - login to the myUCalgary portal

 - All personal info can be updated under My info

 Ensure the banking information you provided in your Direct Deposit Information will be valid for a minimum of 30 days after you leave the university.
 Expense reimbursements or vacation payouts may not be processed until after your last day of work.
 To ensure you receive these payments in a timely manner, it is recommended that you keep your bank accounts open until you have received all final monies owed by the university.

 Ensure you print off any required pay statements or tax receipts for your personal records.
+If you have any personal emails in your email account, please export these before your termination date.
 Access to this information will not be available after your termination date.

-If you would like your manager or a colleague to provide a written or verbal reference, ensure you complete the Reference Consent Form and provide them with a copy.
+If you would like your manager or a colleague to provide a written or verbal reference, ensure you complete the Reference Consent Form for Employees and provide them with a copy.